jamabhoy/java-exercise/README.md

 Repository for all small Java exercises and tests

-Here we have simple coding examples that I have been asked to perform and a few I played with myself.
+Here we have simple coding examples that I have been asked to perform and a few I created myself.